burningwave/reflection/README.md

 <br/>

-## <a name="Getting-and-setting-properties-of-a-Java-bean-through-path"></a>Getting and setting properties of a Java bean through path
+## <a name="Getting-and-setting-properties-of-a-Java-bean-through-path"></a>Getting and setting Field of an object through path
-Through **ByFieldOrByMethodPropertyAccessor** and **ByMethodOrByFieldPropertyAccessor** it is possible to get and set properties of a Java bean by using path.
+Through **FieldAccessor** it is possible to get and set field of an object bean by using path.
 So for this example we will use these Java beans:

 ```java
 package org.burningwave.core.bean;